bullet-db/bullet-db.github.io/docs/index.md

 !!! note "Want to know more?"

     In practice, the backend is implemented using the basic components that the Stream processing framework provides.
-See [Storm Architecture](backend/storm-architecture.md) for details.
+See [Storm Architecture](backend/storm-architecture.md) and [Spark Architecture](backend/spark-architecture.md) for details.